bionitio-team/bionitio/README.md

 Where possible we have tried to follow the recommended conventions for programming style for each implementation language.

-# Licence
+# License

-All of the various implementations of biotool are released as open source software under the terms of [MIT License](https://raw.githubusercontent.com/biotool-paper/biotool/master/LICENSE)
+The biotool project is released as open source software under the terms of [MIT License](https://raw.githubusercontent.com/biotool-paper/biotool/master/LICENSE).
-XXX Perhaps we should also provide boilerplate for other standard open source licenses to make it easy for users to choose which one they want.
+However, we grant permission to users who derive their own projects from biotool to apply their own license to their derived works.
+Licenses applied to projects deriving from biotool do not affect in any way the license of the overall biotool project, or licenses applied to other independent derivations.

 # Starting a new project from biotool